Jaeyoung0209/SearchingInChaos/README.md

 # SearchingInChaos
 My first 3D game made for a 1-week long game jam
-The game is downloadable for windows only here: https://j02.itch.io/searching-in-chaos \br The entire game was made by me including the code, 3D models and their textures, sound effects, etc.
+The game is downloadable for windows only here: https://j02.itch.io/searching-in-chaos
+The entire game was made by me including the code, 3D models and their textures, sound effects, etc.

 Overall Positives: